 Like other regions of the Far East, Buryatia lacks manpower.
 By 2025, the republic will need almost six thousand qualified specialists.
 The region needs engineers, geologists, forest masters, agronomists.
 After Buryatia became part of the Far Eastern Federal District, eight educational programs were opened in the republic, under which 190 budget places were allocated this year.
 So, for the Ulan-Ude Aviation Plant, the Aviation College began to train specialists in new programs: Production and Maintenance of Aviation Equipment, Operation of Unmanned Aircraft Systems, and Technology of Metalworking Production.
 Next year, a division of the Moscow Aviation Institute will start operating on the basis of the East Siberian State University of Technology and Management.
 In total, in Buryatia, 27 will open new educational programs for higher and secondary vocational education.

-When Buryatia and Transbaikalia joined the Far Eastern Federal District, the federal authorities said that this would reduce the outflow of the population from the Far East, however, the migration situation within the region remained difficult.
-According to Buryatstat, in January - July 2019, 25 013 people came to Buryatia, and 23 421 residents left the region.
-Migration growth amounted to only 1 592 people.
-188 people came from other regions to the republic, mainly from subjects of the Siberian Federal District.
-But they leave Buryatia most often in Yakutia and the Khabarovsk Territory.
-Also, residents of the republic continue to actively move to Moscow and the Moscow region, the Krasnodar Territory, to St. Petersburg and the Leningrad Region
+With the annexation of Buryatia and Transbaikalia to the Far Eastern Federal District, the federal authorities stated that this would reduce the outflow of population from the Far East, however, the migration situation within the region remained difficult.
+According to Buryatstat, in January - July 2019, 25 people arrived in Buryatia, 013 residents left the region.
+The migration growth of the population was only 23 people.
+421 people came to the republic from other regions, mainly from the subjects of the Siberian Federal District.
+But they leave Buryatia most often for Yakutia and the Khabarovsk Territory.
+Also, residents of the republic continue to actively move to Moscow and the Moscow region, Krasnodar Territory, to St. Petersburg and the Leningrad Region.

-As in other regions of the Far Eastern Federal District, migrants from neighboring countries are actively coming to Buryatia.
-The population growth of the republic due to international migration amounted to 1 404 people.
-Most often, migrants come from China (466 people), Uzbekistan (350) and Kyrgyzstan (223 people).
+As in other regions of the Far Eastern Federal District, migrants from neighboring countries actively come to Buryatia.
+The population growth of the republic due to international migration amounted to 1 people.
+Most often, migrants come from China (404 people), Uzbekistan (466) and Kyrgyzstan (350 people).

-The demographic indicators have not improved over the year.
-In January - August 2019 of the year, the birth rate fell in the republic, and the mortality rate increased.
-The number of births exceeded the number of deaths per 893 person.
-Natural growth per one thousand population in decreased by 58,8%.
+Demographic indicators have not improved over the year.
+In January - August 2019, the birth rate in the republic fell, while the death rate increased.
+The number of births exceeded the number of deaths by 893 people.
+Natural growth per thousand population decreased by 58,8%.

 The average monthly nominal wage in August 2019 in organizations not related to small businesses, including medium-sized enterprises, micro and small enterprises amounted to 35 112 rubles.
 Compared to August last year, it grew by 7,7%.
 Specialists in the field of mining, financial and insurance activities, transportation and storage, and government receive a large salary.
 Fewer than others in Buryatia receive workers in areas related to real estate, hotels and catering.